ncg-task/practice-data/README.md

 Please see the [evaluation script](https://github.com/ncg-task/scoring-program/blob/master/evaluation.py), lines 274 to 285 for the expected labels as the information unit file names.

-Within each file, the expected labels for the top-level nodes are:
+Further, within each file, the expected labels for the top-level nodes are:

 1. research-problem.txt

 `has research problem'

 2. code.txt

 `Code'

 3. dataset.txt

 `Dataset'

 4. Approach.txt

 `has', `Approach'

 5. Model.txt

 `has', `Model'

 ...

 Except for IUs 1, 2, and 3, the rest of the IUs add the predicate `has' in lowercase and the IU name in sentence case (e.g., experimental-setup.txt would be `Experimental setup').